 Backpack Blessing and School Supply Drive

 This one's pretty obvious but works really well.
-Have families bring their kids' backpacks to service Sunday before school starts.
+Have families bring their kids' backpacks to service the Sunday before school starts.

-Sarah's daughter Emma asked if her backpack blessing would help her make friends at new school.
+Sarah's daughter Emma asked if her backpack blessing would help her make friends at her new school.
 Made me realize how much kids worry about this stuff we don't think about.

 Parents take pictures.
 Post on social media.
 Free advertising to other families who might be interested.